rifaterdemsahin/delivery-pilot-web/2_environment/github.md

-# GitHub Environment
+# 🐙 GitHub Environment

 This project relies heavily on GitHub for source control, project management, and automation.

-Rationale
+**Rationale:**
-Agent integrated code repositories used in the workshops
+Agent-integrated code repositories used in the workshops.

-## Features Used
+## ✨ Features Used

 ### 1. Repository
 The central `delivery-pilot-web` repository hosts all source code and documentation.

 ### 2. Issues & Projects
 We use GitHub Issues to track:
-- Bugs
+- 🐛 Bugs
-- Feature Requests
+- 💡 Feature Requests
-- Documentation Tasks
+- 📚 Documentation Tasks

 ### 3. Pull Requests
 All changes should go through a Pull Request (PR) workflow: